hermi362/raytracer/README.md

 # raytracer
 A C++ implementation of the simple raytracer from Jamis Buck's book "The Raytracer Challenge"

+## Prerequisites
+- g++
+- gnu make

+For the record, I developed this in Debian, using Windows' WSL (Windows Subsystem for Linux).

+AFAIK I don't use any features that are newer than C++2010.

 ## Build instructions
-Make sure gnu make is installed, and run 'make'
+run 'make'